Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Track turns it into a consumable.
 Measure life in sessions or events, not mileage.

-• Cooling is the gatekeeper: airflow and ducting can change outcomes dramatically.
+• Cooling is the gatekeeper: airflow and ducting can swing the outcome dramatically.

 Use-case rule